Confronted with the truth of ourselves, we see all of our successes and failures, and we ask ourselves if we truly the

 Maybe I asked the wrong questions, maybe I should have worked harder or trusted some process I was unaware of, but I didn’t.

 It is possible that I asked the wrong questions, maybe I should have worked harder or trusted the process more, or maybe I shouldn’t have trusted people to do what they said they were going to do.
 Those are the breaks.

 The reasons don’t matter anymore because it got to the point where I consciously knew I was ruining my own life, fighting a war that no one cared about.
 I can only see who is staring back at me through in the reflection of my life.
 The only person I see is me.

-Failure takes its pound of flesh, the piece of who you once were and rips the scar tissue from around your heart has grown a new layer… till your old wounds are reinforced by your own mortality.
+Failure takes its pound of flesh, and the piece of who you once were, rips until the scar tissue from around your heart has grown a new layer… till your old wounds are reinforced by your own mortality.

 I was forced to look at the story I told myself over and over again until I could see the finality of what I was reflecting.

 I needed to know the story I told myself was more than just a past vision.
 I needed to acknowledge my broken life and mourn the time I lost, and then choose to either surrender to the truth or continue to lie to myself that I could change a system that isn’t asking to change, nor wants to change.

 I still feel angry about it.
 Should of…could of…would of.